capchitts/DonorChose/README.md

 |               |            |      Adam Optimizer default learning rate      |            |
 |               |            |  Text from Glove and Conv1D for other features |            |
 +---------------+------------+------------------------------------------------+------------+

+Link to see video demo of project<a>https://youtu.be/JTJNi5DkA7E </a>